black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 63
 Update your callback function to return the result of calling idToText() with match as the argument.
 Remember that your regular expression is case-insensitive, so you will need to call toUpperCase() on match before passing it to idToText().

+# Step 64
+In mathematics, an infix is a mathematical operator that appears between its two operands.
+For example, 1 + 2 is an infix expression.

+To parse these expressions, you will need to map the symbols to relevant functions.
+Declare an infixToFunction variable, and assign it an empty object.